nylki/lindenmayer/README.md

 This can be useful if you want to dynamically generate and edit L-Systems.
 For example, you might have a UI, where the user can add new production via a text box.

 ### iterating
-Now that we have set up our L-System set, we want to generate new words:
+Now that we have set up our L-System set, we want to generate new words with `iterate()`:

 ```.js
 // Iterate once